-The life insurance underwriting process is one example.
-It involves collecting various data and documents regarding the health of the applicant.
-Much of it will be included in the detailed questionnaire applicants are asked to fill out, but may also include medical records, paramedical exam results, and various test results, such as X-rays and EKGs.
+The life insurance application intake and underwriting process is one example.
+It involves collecting various data and documents regarding the health of the applicant, including:

 Historically, data entry teams read each document and input relevant data into a downstream life insurance processing system.
 Data entry, of course, is a time-consuming, labor-intensive, monotonous job, not to mention prone to error – making it a candidate for automation.

-But given the information to be collected varies for each applicant, and that it comes in different formats from multiple sources, it’s all but impossible to come up with a single template that covers all possible variations.
+But given the information to be collected varies for each applicant, and that it comes in different formats from multiple sources, it’s all but impossible to come up with a single RPA template that covers all possible variations.
 Similarly, it would be impractical, and exceedingly expensive, to try to come up with templates for each type of document that may be involved in the process.
 That makes RPA of limited use in life insurance underwriting.

 What’s required to deal with unstructured data is an automation approach that has cognitive capabilities that give it the ability to “read” any kind of document much like a human would.
 The underpinning of these capabilities is a vast collection of labeled data points, which serve to give the tool context behind most any kind of unstructured data.

-Indico’s Intelligent Process Automation (IPA) platform, for example, sits atop a database of some 500 million labeled data points.
+Indico’s intelligent intake platform, for example, sits atop a database of some 500 million labeled data points.
 Even the largest life insurance firms would need to spend years, and large sums of money, to collect and label that much data.

 Artificial intelligence (AI) technology known as transfer learning then enables life insurance providers to take that vast database and build their own models to address specific requirements – without having to know anything about AI.

-Instead, the business people on the front lines, who know the processes best, use intuitive Indico tools to label maybe 200 documents, indicating which pieces of data they want to extract.
+Instead, the business people on the front lines, who know the processes best, use intuitive tools to label maybe 200 documents, indicating which pieces of data they want to extract.
 That’s enough to train an automation model to work with an accuracy rate of about 95%.